VBGI/leafs/leaf/readme.md

 </p>

 It was 168 different angles, so we had unsupervised classification problem in a quite high dimensional space.
-To reduce dimension of factor space we investigated principal components.
+To reduce dimensionality of the factor space we investigated principal components of the data.

 We obtained the following PCA-weights (explained variance ratios):